 May these examples inspire us all to respond not only with our thoughts and prayers but also with our compassion and generosity.
 Thankfully, Tree of Life has partners in Palestine who can help us provide food baskets – however many we can supply – for those in need.
 We will work closely with Siraj, a non-profit Palestinian organization that guides us through our annual journeys to Palestine.
 They have kindly offered to help administer these gifts and distribute them to those most in need.

-Each basket will cost $60 and will contain rice, flour, milk, oil, tuna, lamb, canned goods and other supplies (like the ones pictured here in this photo from our partners), and our friends in Palestine will distribute to those most in need.
+Each basket will cost $60 and will contain rice, flour, milk, oil, tuna, lamb, canned goods and other supplies (like the ones pictured here in this photo from our partners).

 Please let us know how many food baskets you would like to provide, click here to donate.